The Best Safaris In Kenya: An Expert Guide

 If you want to stay inside the reserve then options are more limited and tend to revolve around a couple of dated safari ‘package hotel’ style lodges or much more impressive intimate safari camps.

-The best areas by far to stay though are in the conservancies that fringe the reserve proper.
+But in my opinion, by far the best areas to stay are in the conservancies that fringe the national park.
 These conservancies have vastly expanded the amount of land under some kind of protection.
 Staying in a conservancy is unquestionably expensive, but everyone should try and allow for a couple of nights in a conservancy camp.

 Remember also the high prices aren’t just paying for the uniformly magnificent accommodation and superb safari experience but a great bulk of what you’re paying contributes to leasing the land and devoting it to conservation.
 Essentially your money is paying to preserve the wildlife habitat.